glennhenry/Zombie-Pandemic-Recreated/README.md

 Frontend + API served on http://localhost:8081.

 The default port `8080` and host `0.0.0.0` can be overridden by making environment variable `PORT` and `HOST`, respectively.

-You should also turn off development mode in production environment by setting the environment variable `DEV_MODE` to false.
+IMPORTANT!!
+You must turn off development mode in production environment by setting the environment variable `DEV_MODE` to false.
+This is necessary to tell Ktor server to serve the website.

 For example, in Powershell (set variables temporarily):